florishafkenscheid/factorio-benchmarks/competitions/2025-Q1-Nauvis/chemical-science/README.md

 All designs must be able to pass my acceptance criteria which is as follows:

 All tests must reach a stable state and have fully saturated belts for 5 min after becoming stable:
-1. cold start until science belt is fully saturated,
+1. cold start until science belt is fully saturated
-2. Run until belts are backed up then release into infinity loaders,
+2. Run until belts are backed up then release into infinity loaders
 3. Remove one input and add it back
 4. Cut off all inputs and add it back